Turpo2098/MCMusicBooks/README.md

 Welcome to my MCMusicBook Plugin for Spigot.
-It's an easy way to compact music from Note Blocks into only one book.
+It's an easy way to write music from Note Blocks into only one book and play it.

 It's my first try for a Domain Specific Language with an Lazy Parser( so it only Evaluates when it has to).